WHAT IS ELYSIUM?

 ‘Okay then, why not,’ I said.
 ‘Let’s go with Elysées.
 Perhaps one day it will catch on, just as it did in the past.’

-‘Ah yes,’ Mo said, ‘the Elysian Fields.
+‘Ah, yes,’ Mo said, ‘the Elysian Fields.
 I like it; a most heavenly choice!
 As I’m sure you’re aware, Homer is considered to be among the first to have used the name in literature.
 The nomenclature possesses a refined and illustrious history.
-Poets throughout the ages talked about the Elysian Fields as an afterlife paradise, including Virgil, Plutarch, Dante, Blake, Keats, Shakespeare and several modern poets such as W.B.
-Yeats, Ezra Pound and Emily Dickinson.
+Poets throughout the ages have spoken of the Elysian Fields as an afterlife paradise, including Virgil, Plutarch, Dante, Blake, Keats, Shakespeare, and several modern poets such as W.B.
+Yeats, Ezra Pound, and Emily Dickinson.

 ‘So if we're all in agreement,’ I said, ‘we’ll hereinafter confer the name Champs-Elysées as your home, or alternatively Elysian Fields, being the Anglo version.
 Be sure to tell all the folks there.’